-When University representatives saw the originally specified metal cladding go up on the mock-up, they instead opted for a wood-fibre laminate cladding which complemented the building.
+When University representatives saw the originally specified metal cladding go up on the mock-up, though, they were no longer sure of their choice and eventually opted for a wood-fibre laminate cladding.
 Final installation time for the 8-metre-long building envelope panels of floor-to-floor height was approximately 10 minutes per panel.